RareByteStream/RareByteStream/README.md

 ## Proficiencies:
 * Strong expertise in JavaScript/Node.js, capable of modifying or implementing libraries as needed.
 * Strong expertise in Bash for DevOps Automation and Utility Scripting.
-* Familiarity and Intermediate proficiency with
+* Familiarity and Intermediate proficiency with Python and Java.
+* Familiarity with C, C++ and buil automation tools such as Make, CMake, Ninja etc.

 ## Pursuits/Goals ( Long Term ):